Read more posts by this author.

 - Improve/improved: Everyone wants to grow and move from their current state to a better state.
 So these words highlight how they can be better, get better things.
 It talks to deep human psychology to keep looking for better versions.

-- Increase: This is a powerful word if you are talking about revenue, website visitors, quality of health etc. This should be used in combination with a benefit your subscribers are looking for.
+- Increase: This is a powerful word if you are talking about revenue, website visitors, quality of health etc. This should be used in combination with a benefit that your email recipients, that are your subscribers are looking for.

 - Update: This is an eye catching word if you have an app & you keep releasing new features or bug-fixes.
 This also works really well if you have a public announcement to make.